jalik/js-pagination-helper/README.md

 // Sets the current page (same as setOffset(20)). pagination.setPage(2)

-// Sets the total number of elements of the pagination (used to calculate page count). pagination.setTotalElements(999)
+// Sets the total number of elements. pagination.setTotalElements(999)
 ```